Are you going to teach in my hometown? How can I be updated on your class calendar?

 Where do you get the animals?

+I practice sustainable taxidermy.
 Veterinarians, hunters, pet stores, responsible breeders, and pest control specialists.
 ALL of my specimens are legally obtained and sustainably sourced.
 I prefer to use animals that died of natural causes, abatement, depredation, and peaceful euthanization.
 I do not violate ANY regional, state, or federal laws in regards to animals and usage of their parts.
-I do not support anyone who does violate those laws, because they are in place to protect the animals.
+I do not support anyone who does violate those laws, because they are in place to protect our planet and its wildlife.

 Can you taxidermy a human?